asteene/RestaurantPOS/srs.md

     actors: the owner of the store
     preconditions: the number of each item sold during the day will need to be tracked and put into a database
     postconditions: the database will be printed onto a page that only the manager can access
+UC-3:
+    Description: A system that allows a restaurant to manage customer sales.
+    Actors: Server, Customer
+    Preconditions: The customer must be in the brick and mortar store with money and place an order(s), and the server/cashier at the restaurant must take the order.
+    Postconditions: The restaurant gets paid and the customer gets their food.
+UC-4:
+    Description: A system that allows someone to place an order at a restaurant.
+    Actors: Customer
+    Preconditions: Customer has money and wants to place an order.
+    Postconditions: Customer gets food and restaurant gets paid.

 * **ID:** A unique identifier for the use case.
 This should be a number that is unique across the entire document (something like UC-1, UC-2, etc. but be sure to replace the word `ID` with the unique identifier).
   * **Description:** A description of the use case that gives the user a high-level overview of how the system is interacted with.